Douglas Dynamics (NYSE:PLOW) Issues FY 2022 Earnings Guidance

 Douglas Dynamics (NYSE:PLOW – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $1.250-$2.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.210.
+The company provided earnings per share guidance of $1.250-$2.150 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.210.
 The company issued revenue guidance of $570 million-$630 million, compared to the consensus revenue estimate of $564.07 million.

+Douglas Dynamics (NYSE:PLOW – Get Rating) last issued its quarterly earnings data on Monday, February 21st.
+The auto parts company reported $0.42 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.46 by ($0.04).
+Douglas Dynamics had a return on equity of 16.79% and a net margin of 5.67%.
+The firm had revenue of $152.95 million during the quarter.
+During the same period in the prior year, the firm earned $0.78 earnings per share.
+As a group, sell-side analysts forecast that Douglas Dynamics will post 1.96 earnings per share for the current fiscal year.

-A number of brokerages have recently commented on PLOW.
-Robert W. Baird lowered their price objective on Douglas Dynamics from $56.00 to $50.00 in a research report on Wednesday, February 23rd.
-Zacks Investment Research cut Douglas Dynamics from a hold rating to a strong sell rating in a report on Tuesday, March 1st.
+A number of equities analysts recently issued reports on the stock.
+Zacks Investment Research downgraded shares of Douglas Dynamics from a hold rating to a strong sell rating in a report on Tuesday, March 1st.
+Robert W. Baird dropped their price target on shares of Douglas Dynamics from $56.00 to $50.00 in a research note on Wednesday, February 23rd.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
-Shareholders of record on Friday, March 18th will be paid a dividend of $0.29 per share.
-This represents a $1.16 dividend on an annualized basis and a dividend yield of 3.19%.
-The ex-dividend date of this dividend is Thursday, March 17th.
-This is a boost from Douglas Dynamics’s previous quarterly dividend of $0.29.
-Douglas Dynamics’s payout ratio is currently 87.02%.
+In related news, VP Linda R. Evans sold 1,122 shares of the company’s stock in a transaction on Monday, March 7th.
+The shares were sold at an average price of $35.91, for a total value of $40,291.02.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, insider Keith Hagelin sold 2,540 shares of the firm’s stock in a transaction dated Monday, March 7th.
+The shares were sold at an average price of $35.91, for a total value of $91,211.40.
+The disclosure for this sale can be found here.
+In the last 90 days, insiders sold 17,810 shares of company stock valued at $639,557.
+Company insiders own 2.50% of the company’s stock.

-Institutional investors have recently made changes to their positions in the stock.
-BNP Paribas Arbitrage SA increased its holdings in Douglas Dynamics by 457.9% in the third quarter.
-BNP Paribas Arbitrage SA now owns 4,435 shares of the auto parts company’s stock valued at $161,000 after buying an additional 3,640 shares during the last quarter.
-Citigroup Inc. increased its holdings in Douglas Dynamics by 56.7% in the fourth quarter.
-Citigroup Inc. now owns 8,960 shares of the auto parts company’s stock valued at $350,000 after buying an additional 3,242 shares during the last quarter.
-California State Teachers Retirement System grew its holdings in shares of Douglas Dynamics by 2.6% during the fourth quarter.
-California State Teachers Retirement System now owns 31,683 shares of the auto parts company’s stock valued at $1,238,000 after purchasing an additional 812 shares during the last quarter.
-Barclays PLC grew its holdings in shares of Douglas Dynamics by 79.3% during the fourth quarter.
-Barclays PLC now owns 33,876 shares of the auto parts company’s stock valued at $1,323,000 after purchasing an additional 14,987 shares during the last quarter.
-Finally, Invesco Ltd. grew its holdings in shares of Douglas Dynamics by 8.2% during the third quarter.
-Invesco Ltd. now owns 36,819 shares of the auto parts company’s stock valued at $1,337,000 after purchasing an additional 2,795 shares during the last quarter.
-94.48% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in PLOW.
+California State Teachers Retirement System boosted its position in shares of Douglas Dynamics by 2.6% during the fourth quarter.
+California State Teachers Retirement System now owns 31,683 shares of the auto parts company’s stock worth $1,238,000 after acquiring an additional 812 shares during the last quarter.
+Invesco Ltd. lifted its stake in Douglas Dynamics by 3.0% in the 4th quarter.
+Invesco Ltd. now owns 37,912 shares of the auto parts company’s stock worth $1,481,000 after purchasing an additional 1,093 shares in the last quarter.
+Citigroup Inc. lifted its stake in Douglas Dynamics by 56.7% in the 4th quarter.
+Citigroup Inc. now owns 8,960 shares of the auto parts company’s stock worth $350,000 after purchasing an additional 3,242 shares in the last quarter.
+BNP Paribas Arbitrage SA boosted its holdings in shares of Douglas Dynamics by 457.9% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 4,435 shares of the auto parts company’s stock valued at $161,000 after purchasing an additional 3,640 shares during the last quarter.
+Finally, State Street Corp grew its position in shares of Douglas Dynamics by 1.5% during the fourth quarter.
+State Street Corp now owns 472,221 shares of the auto parts company’s stock valued at $18,445,000 after purchasing an additional 7,078 shares in the last quarter.
+Hedge funds and other institutional investors own 94.48% of the company’s stock.

 Douglas Dynamics Company Profile (Get Rating)